 the experts expect the entire eCommerce market will transition to a fully integrated ML within 3 to 5 years.

-Small sellers might encounter issues preventing or compromising the integration of ML technologies.
-Those issues are linked to what data the seller’s store is collecting and how.
-My recommendation is to start preparing for the inevitable arrival of ML, even if you don’t have yet a plan to adopt ML.
+One of the most common question in the eCommerce industry is “Where do I start preparing my data for a technology I’m not yet familiar with?”
 Start by revising your data collection processes, making sure you collect all the data in the right way.
 In 2-4 years, when ML will be mainstream even for small players, you will be ready to jump on the ML bandwagon and take full advantage of it.
 The small investment you are doing now in preparation will give you a significant ROI and a competitive advantage in your market segment.

 - Empty Data.
 Over time, for each user, we should be collecting the same information.
-For a data set to be used to train an ML system, we need the same features for every user.
+For a data set to be used to train an Machine Learning algorithm, we need the same features for every user.
 It could be an issue, for example, if the seller moved to a different mailing system or a different credit card processing service.
 Another case is when you recently added a field to a form.
 All users who filled the form before the update are going to miss that information.